 - The quality of the products from bread and meat to clothes and shoes is extremely high.

 5. Artisanal products: I really noticed the lack of large supermarkets and saw that people like to shop at smaller shops and enjoy the experience of buying, for example, bread at a beautiful bakery, meat at an organic butcher and fresh vegetables at the little French shop on the corner.

 I spent hours just ogling the day-to-day places where people go to shop.

 6. Offal: I noticed nobody balking over foie gras, truffles, sweetbreads or pigs ear and trotters.
 It's all happy, yummy indulgence where that is concerned. *High fives all round*.

 7. Sweet delights: Patisseries are everywhere, pretty little treasuries of sweetness, with sugary chocolates, cakes and pastries lining the windows.
 Every single morsel a teeny little artwork.

 8. No jay-walking: Odd I realise, but a valid point.
 You can't cross the road other than where you're supposed to.
-If you do, people will eyeball you like you've just done the naked dash.
+Everyone will eyeball you like you've just done a naked dash if you do.

 So there you have it, a couple of tasty London bits to chew on.

 Have you been somewhere recently?
 Tell me all about it, I'd love to hear from you.